proteinreport/proteinreport.org/content/events/cellular-agriculture-101-students-and-young-generations/index.md

 weight: 5000
 uuid: 7226
 ---
-<p>Aleph Farms, The Knowledge Society, Cellular Agriculture Society and the Good Food Institute are hosting a panel about how can Gen Z get involved in high-impact technology-driven solutions that will change the future of food, and beyond.</p>
+Aleph Farms, The Knowledge Society, Cellular Agriculture Society and the Good Food Institute are hosting a panel about how can Gen Z get involved in high-impact technology-driven solutions that will change the future of food, and beyond.